xsabatox/teaching101/assessment2.md

 The ability to provide and obtain information is essential to all living species and animals use visual, chemical, tactical, electrical and acoustic signals to communicate.
 Bioacoustics is a cross-disciplinary science that studies how animals produce, modify, detect and analyze sound to communicate using acoustic signals.

 Through a combination of lectures, fieldwork and computer lab activities, this course will provide an introduction to bioacoustics.
-Enrolling to this course, you will learn about the properties of sound, mechanisms of sound signals production, propagation and reception, how to record acoustic signals and how to perform a spectrogram analysis.
+Enrolling to this course you will learn about the properties of sound, mechanisms of sound signals production, propagation and reception, how to record acoustic signals and how to perform a spectrogram analysis.

 The goal is to prepare you to be a bioacoustician: a scientist able to design, execute and present a bioacoustics research.
 As a bioacoustician, you can work as professor, industrial researcher, wildlife consultant or a sound engineer.